usc-sail/fed-multimodal/fed_multimodal/experiment/crisis-mmd/README.md

 ### How to run CRISIS-MMD Dataset in FedMultimodal (Image and Text)
 Here we provide an example to quickly start with the experiments, and reproduce the CRISIS-MMD results from the paper.
 We set the fixed seed for data partitioning, training client sampling, so ideally you would get the exact results (see Table 4, attention-based column) as reported from our paper.

+#### This is a very challenging dataset, and we aim to improve the current results with better pre-trained architectures.

 #### 0. Download data: The data will be under data/crisis-mmd by default.